-The Subsidized Stafford loan is awarded based on demonstrated financial need, and students do not pay interest on the principal while they are in school.
-The Unsubsidized Stafford loan is NOT awarded based on demonstrated financial need; however, interest IS charged from the time the loan funds are disbursed to the student, Students have the option of paying the interest or having the interest added onto the principal.
-Fees of up to 4 percent are charged on each loan and these fees are deducted before a student receives the loan funds.
+Stafford Loan is not awarded based on demonstrated financial need; however, interest is charged from the time that the loan funds are disbursed to the student.
+Students have the option of paying the interest or having the interest added onto the principal.
+Fees of up to 4 percent are charged on each loan, and these fees are deducted before a student receives the loan funds.

-PLUS loans enable parents with a good credit history to borrow money to help pay education expenses for their dependent, undergraduate student.
-The interest rate is set on July 1 and will vary annually.
+PLUS loans enable parents with a good credit history to borrow money to help pay education expenses for their dependent undergraduate student.
+The interest rate is set on July 1 and varies annually.
 The maximum rate is 9 percent.
-Students-apply for all FFELP loans by filing the FAFSA.
+Students apply for all FFELP loans by filing the FAFSA.